Domestic Helper Salary in Singapore 2026: By Nationality, Experience and Source Country Minimums

 How to negotiate (employer perspective)

-- Anchor on the source-country minimum, not below.
-Trying to push a Filipino helper below S$770 is wasted effort — the Embassy will not verify the contract.
+2. Anchor on the source-country minimum, not below.
+Trying to push a Filipino helper below the DMW minimum of about S$650 (US$500) is wasted effort; the contract will not be verified.

-- Commit to a renewal raise.
-Telling a candidate at interview that you will give S$30–S$50 at the 24-month mark if performance is good is a low-cost retention signal.
+4. Commit to a renewal raise.
+Telling a candidate at interview that you will give S$30 to S$50 at the 24-month mark if performance is good is a low-cost retention signal.

 Salary discussion checklist

-This article was reviewed by Wendy Tan, MOM-registered Employment Agency Personnel at Upwill (EA Licence 24C2628).
+This article was reviewed by Yvonne, MOM-registered Employment Agency Personnel at Upwill (EA Licence 24C2628).
 Salary figures reflect the 2026 market and source-country minimums verified at time of writing.
 Source-country minimums change; always confirm the live figure with your licensed agency before signing a contract.